 Union forces met with little success in the East, but the Western Theater provided hope for the United States.
-In February 1862, Union General Ulysses S. Grant’s captured Confederate Forts Henry and Donelson along the Tennessee River.
+In February 1862, men under Union general Ulysses S. Grant captured Forts Henry and Donelson along the Tennessee River.
 Fighting in the West greatly differed from that in the East.
-At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals; while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were a key tenet of the Union’s Anaconda Plan.
-One of the deadliest of these clashes occurred along the Tennessee River at the Battle of Shiloh on April 6-7, 1862.
+At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals, while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were key components of the Union’s Anaconda Plan.
+One of the deadliest of these clashes occurred along the Tennessee River at the Battle of Shiloh on April 6–7, 1862.
 This battle, lasting only two days, was the costliest single battle in American history up to that time.
-The Union victory shocked both the Union and the Confederacy with approximately 23,000 casualties, a number that exceeded casualties from all of the United States’ previous wars combined.19 The subsequent capture of New Orleans by Union forces proved a heavy blow to the Confederacy and capped an 1862 spring of success in the Western Theater.
+The Union victory shocked both the Union and the Confederacy with approximately twenty-three thousand casualties, a number that exceeded casualties from all of the United States’ previous wars combined.19 The subsequent capture of New Orleans by Union forces proved a heavy blow to the Confederacy and capped an 1862 spring of success in the Western Theater.

 Despite the Confederate withdrawal and the high death toll, the Battle of Antietam was not a decisive Union victory.
 It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed slaves in areas under Confederate control.
-There were significant exemptions to the Emancipation Proclamation including the border states, and parts of other states in the Confederacy.
-A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital shifting the war aims from simple union to Emancipation.
-Framing it as a war measure, Lincoln and his Cabinet hoped that stripping the Confederacy of their labor force would not only debilitate the Southern economy, but also weaken Confederate morale.
+There were significant exemptions to the Emancipation Proclamation, including the border states and parts of other states in the Confederacy.
+A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital, shifting the war’s aims from simple union to emancipation.
+Framing it as a war measure, Lincoln and his cabinet hoped that stripping the Confederacy of its labor force would not only debilitate the southern economy but also weaken Confederate morale.
 Furthermore, the Battle of Antietam and the issuance of the Emancipation Proclamation all but ensured that the Confederacy would not be recognized by European powers.
 Nevertheless, Confederates continued fighting.
-Union and Confederate forces clashed again at Fredericksburg, Virginia in December 1862.
+Union and Confederate forces clashed again at Fredericksburg, Virginia, in December 1862.
 This Confederate victory resulted in staggering Union casualties.

 IV.
 War for Emancipation 1863-1865

-As United States armies penetrated deeper into the Confederacy, politicians and the Union high command came to understand the necessity, and benefit, of enlisting black men in the army and navy.
+As Union armies penetrated deeper into the Confederacy, politicians and generals came to understand the necessity and benefit of enlisting black men in the army and navy.
 Although a few commanders began forming black units in 1862, such as Massachusetts abolitionist Thomas Wentworth Higginson’s First South Carolina Volunteers (the first regiment of black soldiers), widespread enlistment did not occur until the Emancipation Proclamation went into effect on January 1, 1863.
-“And I further declare and make known,” Lincoln’s Proclamation read, “that such persons of suitable condition, will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”21
+“And I further declare and make known,” Lincoln’s proclamation read, “that such persons of suitable condition, will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”21

 African American soldiers defied the inequality of military service and used their positions in the army to reshape society, North and South.
-The majority of USCT (United States Colored Troops) had once been enslaved, and their presence as armed, blue-clad soldiers sent shockwaves throughout the Confederacy.
+The majority of the USCT had once been enslaved, and their presence as armed, blue-clad soldiers sent shock waves throughout the Confederacy.
 To their friends and families, African American soldiers symbolized the embodiment of liberation and the destruction of slavery.
 To white southerners, they represented the utter disruption of the Old South’s racial and social hierarchy.
 As members of armies of occupation, black soldiers wielded martial authority in towns and plantations.
 At the end of the war, as a black soldier marched by a cluster of Confederate prisoners, he noticed his former master among the group.
 “Hello, massa,” the soldier exclaimed, “bottom rail on top dis time!”24

 Many slaves accompanied their masters in the Confederate army.
 They served their masters as “camp servants,” cooking their meals, raising their tents, and carrying their supplies.
 The Confederacy also impressed slaves to perform manual labor.
 There are three important points to make about these “Confederate” slaves.
 First, their labor was almost always coerced.
 Second, people are complicated and have varying, often contradictory loyalties.
 A slave could hope in general that the Confederacy would lose but at the same time be concerned for the safety of his master and the Confederate soldiers he saw on a daily basis.